dhagmann/deliberation-assets/projects/volvovsky_reputation/art_game_comp_2.md

 ---

-- they spend 30 points to get a cab home to read the buyer’s message
+- they spend 30 points to get a cab home to read the collector’s message
 - they buy the correct piece of art
-- the buyer hires them at the beginning of the round
+- the collector hires them at the beginning of the round